I’ve heard about this phenomenon called vegan lox and did some research by watching a few videos on this.

-- Add a layer of salt to a ceramic or other oven safe dish.
+- Add a layer of salt to a ceramic or other oven-safe dish.
 Place the carrots on top of the salt and pour over more salt until the carrots are completely covered in salt.

 - Place the carrots in a pre-heated oven (175C), and bake for 75-90 minutes depending on the size of the carrots.

-- Once the carrots are baked, take them out of the oven and let cool off for a while before you remove them from the salt.
+- Once the carrots are baked, take them out of the oven and let them cool off for a while before you remove them from the salt.

 - Mix the ingredients for the marinade, and if you use a kelp knot, add it to warm water and let it expand and soften.

-- Slice the carrots in thin strips.
+- Slice the carrots into thin strips.